blza/ora_te/README.md

 To actually run unit tests run `ut/run_tests.sql`.

 ## Imposed cost of invocation
-Profiling info and comparison to standart concat is to come.
+Profiling info and comparison to standart concat are to come.

 ## Licence
 Mit licence applies.